michaelcairns4/michaelcairns4/README.md

 - ⚡ Fun fact: ...
 -->

 Hey!
-My name is Michael and I recently grauated from the University of Strathclyde!
+My name is Michael and I recently graduated from the University of Strathclyde!
 I'm learning to code through JP Morgan's Tech Connect Program.